EarthSight: A Distributed Framework for Low-Latency Satellite Intelligence: Evaluation and Results

 \paragraph{Satellite trajectory and transmission.} Orbits are computed using Two-line-Element descriptors for satellites and propagated using the SGP4 algorithm.
 Satellites generate power with their solar panels, and power is consumed by the ADACS (control system), camera, receiver, and transmitter.
 Bandwidth is allocated using the maximum weight independent set algorithm \cite{9003056}, though we found that the choice of routing algorithm negligibly affects latency, provided it is fair.
 Scheduling and schedule execution take place as described in Sections \ref{system:ground_scheduler} and \ref{system:sat_runtime}.
-We use seeded random number generation as needed for reproducibility.

 \paragraph{Baseline.} We use \textsc{Serval} as the baseline~\cite{serval}, referred so in the entire evaluation.
 We apply the pipeline from Figure~\ref{fig:running_seq}(b) where (1) ground stations communicate the queries, but not a computational schedule like \earthsight, (2) when an image is collected in a region relevant to the queries, the satellite executes the models relevant to those queries.
 If a query is true, the image is marked as high priority without further inference.
 If one filter in a term fails, that term's remaining filters are skipped.
 Unlike our dynamic approach, the baseline (\textsc{Serval}) processes filters statically in order of execution time.